-- a) The signing officers of the Authority, except as otherwise prescribed for financial transactions, shall be the Chair or Vice Chair, and the General Manager/Secretary-Treasurer. - b) All deeds, transfers, assignments, contracts, and obligations entered into by the Authority must be signed by the Chair or the Vice Chair and the General Manager/Secretary-Treasurer.
-These officers are empowered to sign such documents as are necessary for works approved by the Authority and authorized by the Personnel & Finance/Executive Committee or the Board of Directors.

-All deeds, transfers, assignments, and obligations entered into by the Authority with a total value of less that or equal to \$50,000 must be signed by the General Manager / Secretary - c) For the above purposes, the signing officers are empowered to arrange for the borrowing of the funds necessary for approved projects and programs of the Authority.
+- a) The signing officers of the Authority, except as otherwise prescribed for financial transactions, shall be the Chair or Vice Chair, and the Chief Administrative Officer/Secretary-Treasurer. - b) All deeds, transfers, assignments, contracts, and obligations entered into by the Authority with a total value of greater than \$50,000 must be signed by the Chair or the Vice Chair and the Chief Administrative Officer/Secretary-Treasurer.
+These officers are empowered to sign such documents as are necessary for works approved by the Authority and authorized by the Executive Committee or the Board of Directors. - c) All deeds, transfers, assignments, contracts, and obligations entered into by the Authority with a total value of less than or equal to \$50,000 must be signed by the Chief Administrative Officer / Secretary Treasurer. - d) For the above purposes, the signing officers are empowered to arrange for the borrowing of the funds necessary for approved projects and programs of the Authority.